KiotaAcademy/uninet/README.md

         "topics": [1, 9]
     }
     ```
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Get All Lectures**: Retrieve a list of all lectures.
   - Method: GET
   - URL: `http://localhost:8000/notes/lectures/`
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Get Lecture by ID**: Retrieve a lecture by its ID.
   - Method: GET
   - URL: `http://localhost:8000/notes/lectures/<lecture_id>/`
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Update Lecture by ID**: Update a lecture by its ID.
   - Method: PUT